The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-The information above was last checked on 8/1/21.
-Remember to review the latest COVID-19 travel safety regulations for your bus from Madrid to Amsterdam as this information can change.
+The above information was last checked on 12/1/21.
+Remember to check the latest COVID-19 travel safety regulations for your bus from Madrid to Amsterdam closer to your date of departure here

-The current restriction level for your return trip by bus from Amsterdam to Madrid is: Partially open
+The restriction level for your return bus to Madrid, Spain from Amsterdam is: Partially open.

 The government of Spain has imposed these measures to reduce the spread of COVID-19:

-Last checked on 8/2/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your bus to Madrid from Amsterdam here.
+Last checked on 12/3/21.
+Remember to check the latest COVID-19 travel safety regulations for your bus to Madrid from Amsterdam closer to your date of departure here here.

-When departing from Madrid, you have various bus station options to start your journey from including Madrid, Estación Sur/Gare routière Méndez Alvaro - 83, Madrid, Estación de Moncloa and Madrid, Méndez Álvaro - Terminal.
-When arriving in Amsterdam, you can end your route in bus stations like Amsterdam, Sloterdijk, Amsterdam, Sloterdijk and Amsterdam, Centraal.
+When taking a bus from Madrid, you have a couple of bus stations you can depart from including Madrid, Estación Sur/Gare routière Méndez Alvaro - 83, Madrid, Estación de Moncloa and Madrid, Méndez Álvaro - Terminal.
+When you arrive in Amsterdam, your bus can arrive in bus stations including Amsterdam, Radarweg (Sloterdijk), Amsterdam, Centraal and Amsterdam, Amstel.

-Omio customers book a bus from Madrid-Puerta de Atocha to Amsterdam, Sloterdijk most frequently for this route.
+Omio customers traveling this route book their buses from Madrid-Puerta de Atocha to Amsterdam, Radarweg (Sloterdijk).

 Here are some other resources that might have the information you need